 1,3-dichloropropene was used in Europe by 10th of millions of kg’s for many years as soil fumigant.
 It was the expression of how agriculture was perceived after WWII, trying to disable all natural elements as much as possible.
 This paradigm also considered soil’s only purpose as carrying the roots of the plant and for the rest, no relation of agriculture with natural elements was needed.
 The ultimate aim was to completely get rid of natural elements and grow plants above the soil in water, adding fertilizers and other elements without any influence of weather or sun.
 This ultimate aim is realised in glasshouses nowadays for several crops.
 The only ‘problem’ left is glasshouses still rely heavily on fossil fuels.

-For open field crops this ‘paradise’ situation is not realised yet.
-But still a big group of crop growers live in the dream of the old paradigm.
+For open field crops, this ‘paradise’ situation is not realised yet.
+But still, a big group of crop growers lives in the dream of the old paradigm.
 Especially in the case of monocultures (maize, potatoes, flower bulbs are examples) soil-bound pests are the big challenge and many farmers like to use soil fumigants every few years to ‘reset’ their soil.
-The new policy of Integrated pest management in the Sustainable Use Directive (IPM, standard in the EU from 2014 on) is winning ground only slowly but should end this totally unsustainable practices.
+The new policy of Integrated pest management in the Sustainable Use Directive (IPM, standard in the EU from 2014 on) is winning ground only slowly but should end these totally unsustainable practices.
 Allowing the soil fumigant would reward the back laggards and would stop any change towards alternatives (crop rotation, resistant varieties, healthy soils).

 - PAN letter to national representatives, September 2010